TK-data/BilparkApp/README.md

 npm run build
 ```
 The project is now built assuming it is hosted at the server root.

+On the dashboard repository Travis CI is setup to auto-deploy new pushes to the master branch directly to [surge.sh](https://surge.sh/).
+See the .travis.yml file for settings and the deployment address.

 If you want to read more about other methods for deployment, check out
 [React Deployment](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#deployment).